Plumsail/documents-docs/source/flow/how-tos/documents/use-custom-fonts-with-html2pdf.rst

 Using external fonts
 -------------------

-Convert HTML to PDF suppoorts external fonts as well.
+Convert HTML to PDF supports external fonts as well.
 It's a common case when you need to include external fonts,

 for example, `Google fonts <https://fonts.google.com/>`_.
-The Source HTML might be following:
+The Source HTML might be the following:

 .. code-block::